Michael-F-Bryan/adventures.michaelfbryan.com/content/posts/working-with-gcode.md

 /// A message containing part of a g-code program.
 #[derive(Debug, Default, Copy, Clone, PartialEq, Eq)]
 pub struct GcodeProgram<'a> {
-    /// A number used to indicate which chunk of the program this is.
-    ///
-    /// The `chunk_number` should be reset to `0` when sending a new program
-    /// and incremented for every chunk thereafter, wrapping back to `0` on
-    /// overflow.
-    chunk_number: u16,
     /// The (zero-based) line number this chunk starts on.
     ///
     /// Primarily used for error messages and progress reporting.